km322/MMW-12/Lecture-Notes/Week 4 Notes.md

 ### Daoist religion:
 - Back to the Religion/{hilophy debate
-  - Daoism longstanding philosophical framework for existing in accordance with Dao via Wu Wei
+  - Daoism's longstanding philosophical framework for existing in accordance with Dao via Wu Wei
-  - Like Confucianism, concerned with universes origins and continued framework
+  - Like Confucianism, concerned with the universe's origins and continued framework
   - Close connection to immortality, shamanism, alchemy

 ### Mithraism: